 So instead, I give my kids a time frame.
 I let them know I’ll be available in two minutes.
 And even then, I also explain I’ll still have to run back to the kitchen periodically.

 Other times, kids will need to wait longer.
-You might be driving, but you can’t give your child your full attention until you’ve parked.
+You might be driving, but you can’t give your toddler your full attention until you’ve parked.

-You don’t have to drop everything right this moment, so let your child know when you plan to.
+You don’t have to drop everything right this moment, so let your toddler know when you plan to.
 That way, she knows you’ll be with her as soon as it’s possible.

 And once you do speak, try not to judge or speak harshly.
 Yes, the kids are whining, but it’s during these times that they need the most compassion from us.